magnetikonline/css-animation-event/README.md

 moveThisEl.className += ' nowmove';

 // Browsers supporting CSS3 transitions will call nextUIStep() after the transition ends
-// ...otherwise it will be called upon window.setTimeout(nextUIStep) CSSAnimEvent.onTransitionEnd(moveThisEl,nextUIStep);
+// ...otherwise it will be called as window.setTimeout(nextUIStep) CSSAnimEvent.onTransitionEnd(moveThisEl,nextUIStep);

 function nextUIStep() {